fluxcd/flagger/docs/gitbook/tutorials/kuma-progressive-delivery.md

 trafficroutes.kuma.io/podinfo
 ```

-After the boostrap, the podinfo deployment will be scaled to zero and the traffic to `podinfo.test` will be routed to the primary pods.
+After the bootstrap, the podinfo deployment will be scaled to zero and the traffic to `podinfo.test` will be routed to the primary pods.
 During the canary analysis, the `podinfo-canary.test` address can be used to target directly the canary pods.

 ## Automated canary promotion